matijakljajic/matijakljajic/README.md

 ## 🌻 Fun facts!

-- Just another profile page with random projects and what-not.
+- Just a profile page of a person who loves to learn and explore.
-- Mainly using Fedora Silverblue, love the open-source!
-- Always focused on learning and enjoying it to the fullest!
+- Usually distro=hopping, but stuck with Fedora Silverblue due to immutability. (:
 - Here's my [web portfolio](https://matijakljajic.github.io/).

 ## 🔧 More